Please join us for our final event in the Spring 2020 InCHIP Lecture Series!

 About the InCHIP Lecture Series

 The InCHIP Lecture Series provides an invaluable forum for researchers – at InCHIP, throughout the UConn community and beyond – to learn about new work in development by leading figures in health behavior change.
 The InCHIP Lecture Series also provides a venue for researchers to share late-breaking findings and identify emerging trends in health behavior research.
-For the current semester schedule, visit InCHIP 2017 – 2018 Lecture Series.
+For the current semester schedule, visit the InCHIP 2019-2020 Lecture Page.